 - Longer hospitalization stays

 After joint replacement surgery, some patients will develop infections that may be life threatening.
 Cleaning out the tissues and joints, more surgeries to replace the implant and intravenous antibiotics may be necessary.
 It is wise to be on the lookout for symptoms of infection such as:

 - Increase in pain in previously well-functioning joint

 March 2014: A federal lawsuit was filed against 3M, the company that sells Bair Hugger forced air systems.
 Timothy Johnson claims in the lawsuit to have contracted Methicillin-resistant Staphylococcus aureus (MRSA), which ended in his leg amputation.

 March 2013: Tommy Walton, a 70-year-old man, filed a Bair Hugger lawsuit that alleged the device caused his deep joint infection.
 The infection required fifteen extra surgeries and he had to have the infected device removed.

 Both lawsuits above allege that 3M was aware of the risks associated with their Bair Hugger product, yet chose not to inform doctors and patients about the possible complications and repercussions.
-Speak to a personal injury lawyer at O’Connor, Acciani and Levy to find out what you can do to begin your Bair Hugger lawsuit right away.
+Speak to a Cincinnati attorney at O’Connor, Acciani and Levy to find out what you can do to begin your Bair Hugger lawsuit right away.

 CAN A BAIR HUGGER LAWSUIT HELP YOU?